 Scientific research has shown that sugar, caffeine, and white flour trigger drug and alcohol cravings.

 Why?
 Because they affect the same parts of the brain as drugs and alcohol.
 The low-glycemic diet is especially helpful in restoring proper dopamine levels in individuals fighting addiction.
 The low-glycemic diet is an excellent way to naturally boost dopamine production and improve your state of well-being.
-The diet alone will not cure addiction, but in collaboration with a well-structured 12-step program, inpatient, and outpatient treatment from a licensed facility such Iris Healing Retreat, it can help you achieve a life free of drug abuse.
+The diet alone will not cure addiction, but in collaboration with a well-structured 12-step program, inpatient, and outpatient treatment from a licensed facility such Iris Healing, it can help you achieve a life free of drug abuse.

 Here are some answers to frequently asked questions provided by Joan Borsten, the author of the Low-Glycemic diet book.